 But in recent years, the picture has started to change.
 Public attitudes towards mental health are improving, and there is a growing commitment among communities, workplaces, schools and within government to change the way we think about it.
 There is now a cross-party, cross-society consensus on what needs to change and a real desire to shift towards prevention and transform NHS care.
 This has been outlined by The Five Year Forward View for Mental Health.

 1 in 4 people in the UK will experience a mental health problem each year.
-The rate of mental health problems in Greater Manchester, Lancashire and South Cumbria is higher than the national average.
+The rate of mental health problems in Greater Manchester is higher than the national average.

 - Early intervention for people experiencing a first episode of psychosis

 - Psychological therapies for depression and anxiety disorders

 - Mental health crisis care as a signatory to the Crisis Care Concordat, with the aim of ensuring 24/7 access to the right services for people experiencing crisis.

 - Liaison Mental Health services so that people presenting acute hospitals with mental health condition receive a timely and skilled assessment, an aim over five years to ensure that all acute hospitals have a liaison mental health service for all ages appropriate to the size, acuity and specialty of the hospital

 - Improving Access to Psychological Therapies (IAPT)

 The Mental Health Network sets the priorities and areas of work to develop and improve services in Greater Manchester.